RDWV/rdwv-docs/deployment/configurator.md

 On this page you can configure advanced parameters.
 If you don't need to edit them, skip to the next page.

-You can choose an installation pack (all, backend, frontend or none), and add more custom components, or edit the bitcart-docker repository URL.
+You can choose an installation pack (all, backend, frontend or none), and add more custom components, or edit the RedWaves-docker repository URL.

 ![Advanced page](../.gitbook/assets/configurator_advanced.png)